 The sound of footsteps from a different creature came out from the bushes.
 It was the sound of two feet walking along, crunching the overgrowth.

 “What brings you to our forest?”
 A voice asked, coming from nowhere and everywhere at the same time.

 “Your forest?”
 Caroline asked.
 “Are you one of the lost tribes?”

 “Why do you call us lost?
 We’re right here!”
 The voice in the woods continued.

 “Well, why are you apart from Tuhingan society?
 Why are you hiding in the woods?”

 “We are not hiding!
 These woods are our home!
-We do not care for the things of ‘high society’.
+We do not care about the things of ‘high society’.
 We care only for the simple things!”